Includes information on average tariff rates and types that U.S. firms should be aware of when exporting to the market.

 - Brokerage fee: 0.5 to 2 percent average

-- Terminal handling port fees up to the equivalent of USD 278 per 20’ container and USD 473 per 40’ container
+- Terminal handling port fees up to the equivalent of US$ 278 per 20’ container and US$ 473 per 40’ container

 - Stamp duty: 1 percent

-Angola’s Customs Tariff Regime was updated in August 2018 and subsequently modified.
+Angola’s Customs Tariff Regime was updated in August 2018 and subsequently modified in December 2019 to eliminate the 5 percent export tax on crude ores.
 Import duties are currently on average 10.9 percent with a range from 2 to 50 percent.
-A December 2019 modification to the customs tariff code eliminated the 5 percent export tax on crude ores.

-A World Trade Organization (WTO) analysis of Angola’s 2019 custom tariffs shows that import duties on agriculture and non-agricultural products were on average 19.3 percent and 8.7 percent respectively.
+A World Trade Organization (WTO) analysis of Angola’s custom tariffs shows that import duties on agriculture and non-agricultural products were on average 19.3 percent and 8.7 percent respectively.
 Import duties on manufactured goods now average 9.4 percent and mining products average 11.6 percent.
-Highest import duties reflect the sectors where Angola is focusing on domestic production development namely: coffee (23.3 percent), beverages (52.9 percent), fruits and vegetables (35.5 percent), fish and fish products (25 percent), sugar (10.2 percent), cereals (11.7 percent), and wood (18.7 percent).
+The highest sectoral import duties reflect areas where Angola is focusing on domestic production development namely: coffee (23.3 percent), beverages (52.9 percent), fruits and vegetables (35.5 percent), fish and fish products (25 percent), sugar (10.2 percent), cereals (11.7 percent), and wood (18.7 percent).
+For more information please visit the World Trade Organization (WTO) site.

-To determine the cost-build up for import duties and related taxes in Angola for specific products, and for markets worldwide, please visit the Angolan Customs Info’s website at https://agt.minfin.gov.ao/PortalAGT/#!/legislacao/aduaneira/pauta-aduaneira
+To determine the cost-build up for import duties and related taxes in Angola for specific products, and for markets worldwide, please visit the Angolan Customs Information’s website.

 Import duty exemptions or reductions may be available for raw materials used in industrial production.
 Investors may also benefit from import duty and other tax deductions as part of their investment contract with the Angolan Government.